pycom/pydocs/content/firmwareapi/pycom/network/lte.md

 - `cid` : connection ID, see `LTE.connect()`. when the ID is set here it will be remembered when doint connect so no need to specify again

 - `type` : PDP context type either `LTE.IP` or `LTE.IPV4V6`.
-These are options to specify PDP type ‘Packet Data protocol’ either IP [Internet Protocol] or IPV4V6 ver4,6 , that depends actually on what does the Network support.
+These are options to specify PDP type ‘Packet Data protocol' either IP [Internet Protocol] or IPV4V6 ver4,6 , that depends actually on what does the Network support.

 - `legacyattach` : When kept = True the API `LTE.isattached()` will return True when attached to the Network AND Network registration status is home or roaming, when flag is False, API `LTE.isattached()` will return True when attached to the Network only.